trueos/pcbsd/docs/desktops.rst

 Awesome
 =======

-`Awesome <http://awesome.naquadah.org/>`_ is a highly configurable and fast window manager that is primarily targeted at power users who prefer to use the command line within their graphical environment.
+The `awesome window manager <http://awesome.naquadah.org/>`_ is highly configurable and primarily targeted at power users who prefer to use the command line within their graphical environment.

 Figure 6.1a shows a screenshot of Awesome running on PC-BSD® 10.1.1.
 The user has right-clicked the desktop in order to launch the awesome application manager.